-The worst consequence of my murder is knowing I will never bear chil| Craved motherhoods Alone in the world dren.
-Being an orphan myself, I had to use whatever guile at my command to survive.
+The worst consequence of my murder is leaving my children.
+Alone.
+Orphans now subject to the will and whim of a cold mother-in-law.
+I know what that is like, being an orphan myself.
+I had to use whatever guile at my command to survive.
 Marriage was my salvation and I could not undermine it.
 Thus my silence when words seemed unwise.